ACF Image Field Guide: Essentials and Code Snippets

 Include the necessary JavaScript code in your theme’s JS file to initialize the lightbox.

-Below are examples for both Advanced Views and ACF functions:
+Below are examples for both Advanced Views and custom code:

 Using Advanced Views Framework